aroberge/ideas/README.md

 > _I found a cool use of import hooks in another project, different from
 > all of your examples.
 Could you include it?_

-Please, give me the details and I will see if I can **easily** include a similar example and if I think it is worthwhile to do so.
+Please, give me the details, and I will see if I can **easily** include a similar example and if I think it is worthwhile to do so.

 > _I think that the explanation you have written for X could be improved upon._